Easy Homemade Hot Cocoa Mix Recipe – Just Add Water

 (By the way, calcium carbonate is ground up shells added for calcium, dipotassium phosphate is water soluble salt “generally recognized as safe” by the FDA, and the others are all emulsifiers and thickeners we can do without.)

-Our favorite recipe came from Brian's Kansas grandmother's old Farm Journal cookbook that's so well-used the binding is coming apart in places.
+The recipe I based what has become our favorite homemade hot cocoa on came from Brian’s Kansas grandmother’s old Farm Journal Cookbook that’s so well-used the binding is coming apart in places.
 It was first published in 1959 and we inherited the revised edition from 1972.
-It's become a treasure trove for me of good recipes for cooking from scratch that I can adapt.
+It’s become a treasure trove for me of good cooking from scratch recipes that I can adapt.

-The recipe contained just four simple ingredients most of us have in our cupboards.
-I slightly adapted it for our tastes (decreasing the sugar and upping the cocoa a bit) and it's a hit.
+The base recipe is just four simple ingredients most of us have in our cupboards.
+I slightly adapted it for our tastes (decreasing the sugar and upping the cocoa a bit) and it was a hit with my kids!

 What type of cocoa mix is this recipe?